Leviakc/frontend-mentor-challenge/launch-countdown-timer/README-template.md

-# Frontend Mentor - Stats preview card component solution
+# Frontend Mentor - Launch countdown timer solution

-This is a solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
+This is a solution to the [Launch countdown timer challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/launch-countdown-timer-N0XkGfyz-).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents